Big Ideas in Computer Technologies

 Design and Technology

-This Unit further extends your practical and problem solving skills with a focus on designing for and working with a different genre of textiles, comfortable and versatile stretch knits.
+This Unit further extends your practical and problem solving skills with a focus on designing for a sustainable future.

 - Design – a folio of design and planning tasks